Today • Islamic Date -

 “The believer’s shade on the Day of Judgement will be his charitable acts.”

 Nothing feels better than the act of giving that serves as a reminder that everything we have in this world is immaterial and never initially belonged to us in the first place.
-Be like the Prophet (PBUH) and never forget the importance of giving charity in Islam, not only for the good of yourself, but your acts of kindness will help to raise up everyone around you.
+Be like the Prophet (PBUH), and never forget the importance of giving charity in Islam, not only for the good of yourself but also for your acts of kindness, which will help raise everyone around you.

 How will you decide to give?
 Donate to Muslim Aid and help us to continue serving those in need today.